Jeremy-Day-Lab/Brida_Reln_2024/tutorials/3_DEGs.md

 ## Astrocyte_6_female_reln .
 3  9 .
 2 0 21 4 7 3 1 13 9 2 .
 5 .
 18 .
 3 1 1 1 .
 ```

 Now we need to create a separate counts matrix for each cell type and combine those matrices into a list named `raw_counts_list`.
-Here is the original code to accomplish this (*don't run this*):
+Here is the original code to accomplish this, as written for [Phillips et al. 2023](https://github.com/Jeremy-Day-Lab/Phillips_2023_NAc/blob/main/Finalized_Scripts/DEGs/CocaineDEGs_v2.R) (*don't run this*):

 ```
 # Turn into a list, and split list into components for each cluster